ElektraInitiative/ansible-libelektra/README.md

   - `theirs`: use the keys on the host on conflict.
   - `abort`: abort task on conflict.
 - `base`: If specified, this is the base keyset to use as the _base_ in the 3-way merge.
-          It has the same syntax as the `key` element of the task.
+          It has the same syntax as the `keys` element of the task.
           If not specified, we will try to generate the base keys from the current configuration on the host.
           If the recording session on the host contains changes, we will undo them from the base.